opensafely-core/ehrql/docs/tutorial/more-complex-transformations/index.md

 A patient can have multiple practice registrations – perhaps they've moved house and changed GPs, or perhaps they're a student living away from home and are registered with two GPs.

 Data about practice registrations lives in the `practice_registrations` table.
-Again, we have some example data, which we can see with the `debug()` function.
+Again, we have some dummy data, which we can see with the `debug()` function.
  Replace the code in `dataset_definition.py` with the following: